 The challenges of safety-related continuous delivery

 In our previous blog we looked at the way the medical device sector is evolving.
 Specifically, we explored why this can lend itself to support the activities of continuous integration (CI) and continuous delivery (CD) for certain lower product classifications.
 This is particularly the case when looking at software without a dedicated hardware platform, for example Software as a Medical Device (SaMD).
-In this blog we are going to examine the situation in other, more stringent, safety relevant industries.
+In this blog we are also going to examine the situation in other, more stringent, safety relevant industries.
 How practical is CD in the automotive sector and under the guidance of ISO 26262?

 ISO 26262 Software Target Environment